5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

             }
         }
     }
+}
 ```

-**Applicable to**: Systems with an active `AWAC` Clock using SMBIOS `MacBookAir8,1/MacBookAir9,1`, `MacBookPro15,x/MacBookPro16,x`, `iMac19,x`, `iMac20,x`, `iMacPro1,1` and `MacPro7,1`.
-In general, every system with an Intel Kaby Lake or newer CPU, since `HPET` &rarr; `AppleHPET` ("PNP0103") is an optional legacy device kept for backward compatibility.
-It might improve multithread performance, though.
-I suggest you perform some CPU Benchmark comparison tests in Geekbench.
+**Explanation**: This SSDT makes use of `AWAC` clock by attaching it to `ARTC` (Apple Realtime Clock, EisaID `PNP0B00`) in I/O Registry.
+If `HPET` is present and `AWAC` is active (while RTC is disabled), you can use this SSDT.
+Although the PCI paths should work universally, better check if they work for you by comparing it with the location of `AWAC` in your `DSDT`.
+If the operating system is not macOS, method `_STA` returns zero which enables the `AWAC`.

 **Procedure**:

+- In `DSDT`, check if `Device HPET` or `PNP0103` is present.
+If not, you don't need this patch!
-- In `DSDT`, search for `ACPI000E`.
+- Next, search for `Device (AWAC)` or `ACPI000E`.
-- If present, check if it belongs to `Device (AWAC)`.
-- If so, check if the `STAS` == `Zero` (refer to the code example from the beginning).
+- If present, check if `STAS` == `Zero` (refer to the code example from the beginning).
-- If all above conditions are met, you can add `SSDT-AWAC2_ARTC.aml` to your ACPI Folder and config.plist.
+- If all of the above conditions are met, you can add `SSDT-AWAC-ARTC.aml` to your ACPI Folder and `config.plist`.
 - Save and reboot.
-- Open IORegistryEdit and check for the presence of:
+- In IORegistryExplorer, verify the following:
 	-  `ARTC`: should be present
 	-  `HPET`: should not be present

-**Explanation**: This SSDT actually makes use of `AWAC` Device by attaching it to the ARTC (Apple Realtime Clock) with EisaID `PNP0B00`.
-So if AWAC is active in your `DSDT` (and RTC is disabled), you can use this.
-Although the PCI Paths used in the file should work universally, better check if they work for you by comparing it with the location of `AWAC` in your `DSDT`.
-If the OS is not macOS Method `_STA` returns zero which enables the AWAC clock again.
+#### HPET or no HPET?
+Since the release of the Skylake X and Kaby Lake CPU families, `HPET` &rarr; `AppleHPET` ("PNP0103") is an optional legacy device kept for backward compatibility.
+It might improve multithread performance, though.
+On the other hand, there are reports about it reducing frame rate while gaming.
+I suggest you perform some CPU/GPU Benchmark tests to find out what works best for you.
+Who is gaming on macOS anyway?
+___

 ### Method 3: using `SSDT-AWAC_STA0` (if method 1 fails)
 Disables AWAC where `SSDT-AWAC` has no effect.
 Add `SSDT-AWAC_STA0` to ACPI folder and config, then reboot.
 Check for AWAC in [IORegistryExplorer](https://github.com/utopia-team/IORegistryExplorer/releases) and make sure it is not present.
 Example for disabling AWAC on systems with 8th Gen Intel Core CPU or newer: